mrbiggybear/mrbiggybear.github.io/README.md

 > Welcome to

-# BJ Landis's
+# Billy J Landis Jr's

 __GitHub Profile__

-This profile is no long active for developement.
+This profile doe not have public repos at this time.